StevenWInfo/faustdoc/src/manual/syntax.md

 ### Infix Notation and Other Syntax Extensions

 > Infix notation is commonly used in mathematics.
-It consists in placing the operand between the arguments as in \(2+3\)
+It is when the operand is placed between the arguments as in \(2+3\)

-Besides its algebra-based core syntax, Faust provides some syntax extensions, in particular the familiar *infix notation*.
-For example if you want to multiply two numbers, say `2` and `3`, you can write directly `2*3` instead of the equivalent core-syntax expression `2,3 : *`.
+Besides its algebra-based core syntax, Faust provides some syntax extensions, in particular operators that can be used with *infix notation* (?).
+For example if you want to multiply two numbers, say `2` and `3`, you can write `2*3` instead of the equivalent core-syntax expression `2,3 : *`.

-The *infix notation* is not limited to numbers or numerical expressions.
+*Infix notation* is not limited to numbers or numerical expressions.
 Arbitrary expressions `A` and `B` can be used, provided that `A,B` has exactly two outputs.
 For example `_/2` is equivalent to `_,2:/` which divides the incoming signal by `2`.

-Here are a few examples of equivalences:
+Here are a few examples of equivalent expressions:

 | Infix Syntax | | Core Syntax |
 | ----- | -------- | --------- |